cmb69/pfw_xh/README.md

 variables for historic reasons, and to (3) offer useful tools for often needed functionality.

-(2) is supposed to shield against eventual changes in CMSimple_XH's core,which seem to be necessary in the long run to clean up some unfortunate design decisions, but have been postponed since years for backward compatibility reasons with existing plugins.
+Item (2) is supposed to shield against eventual changes in CMSimple_XH's core,which seem to be necessary in the long run to clean up some unfortunate design decisions, but have been postponed since years for backward compatibility reasons with existing plugins.
 Therefore all plugin developers are encouraged